humdrum-tools/humdrum-documentation/guide/ch03/index.md

 line is not discarded.

 Returning to our problem of creating a list of unique titles for J.S.
-Bach\'s chorale harmonizations, we can use the following command pipeline.
+Bach's chorale harmonizations, we can use the following command pipeline.

 ```bash